PARTNERSHIP

 Typical timeline

 Resident Visa: 80% processed within 7 months.
-Work Visa: 80% within 6 weeks.
-Visitor Visa: refer to INZ for current processing times.
+Work Visa: 80% within 5 weeks.
+Visitor Visa: 80% within 8 weeks.
 Path to Permanent Resident Visa: 2 years on the Partner Resident Visa.
-Special case: 5+ years of cohabitation overseas with a New Zealand citizen partner may qualify for direct Permanent Resident Visa grant.
+Special case: where your supporting partner is a New Zealand citizen, you have lived together for 5+ years, and your partner has also lived outside New Zealand for 5+ years (less than 3 months a year in NZ), INZ may grant a Permanent Resident Visa directly (discretionary).
+Processing times change; confirm current times on immigration.govt.nz.

 Frequently asked questions